-Lessons in Self Empowerment
+Lessons in Self Advocacy

 Community of Support

-College is Only the First Step
+College is only the First Step

 It’s a huge milestone.
 Still, Laressa reminds her students that getting into college is only the first step.
+There’s more to be done to make sure they’re enrolled.

 “Then you need financial aid, letters of recommendation,” she says.
 “I remind my students, ‘We have a lot of work left to do!’